 There are also times when the City may contract with a developer to provide services on a public improvement due to the developers work in the area even through the work may not be a condition of land use.
 In these circumstances, the City must provide determination that there will be significant savings to the City to contract with the developer.
 This determination must be made in writing and made part of the project's permanent file.
 In these cases the developer shall conclusively deemed to be a sole source for the provision of the public improvement.
 No competitive process is required to enter into a public improvement contract for the developer to provide services on the public improvements if the savings are determined to be significant enough to warrant such an exemption.

+10.140 TEMPORARY PERSONNEL SERVICES

+The City may enter into contracts for the purchase of temporary personnel services without a formal competitive process.
+Whenever possible, the City shall request that staffing agencies submit multiple resumes of potential candidates for the requesting division or department to review prior to hiring the service.

 PCR 15.000 - PRICE AGREEMENTS